 Spin, Trace and Color is a game format that I have used often.
 It’s sort of like a bump game but without counters.
 Colored pencils are used instead.
 When players spin a multiplication fact they trace around the answer.
 The next time they spin it they can claim the answer by coloring it in (even if they didn’t trace it).
 Kids love to ‘steal’ their partner’s fact.
 It’s great as an independent activity as well.

 If you use British English for the word colour it’s not a problem.
 There is a set of games using British English for the word colour for every pack that requires it.

 Another activity which is lots of fun is Make a Path.
 Students spin and write the number fact above the product.
-There’s lots of repetitive practice with this worksheet but because the aim of the activity is to make a path from the top of the sheet to the bottom, your kids will not even realize that they are working hard at recalling their multiplication facts.
+There’s lots of repetitive practice with this worksheet but because the aim of the activity is to make a path from the top of the sheet to the bottom, your kids won’t even realize that they’re working hard at recalling their multiplication facts.

 Grab Your Bundle

-You can check this bundle out at my TpT store by clicking HERE
+You can check this bundle out at the website store by clicking HERE

 If you would prefer to purchase from our store on Teachers Pay Teachers, please click this link.